'King Lear': the end

 And then our expectations are toyed with.
 Shortly before this, a gentleman runs in panting with a bloody knife: Help, help, O Help! he exclaims, and then ‘Tis hot.
 It smokes.
 It came even from the heart of – O, she’s dead! and in that moment we are sure that it is too late, that Cordelia has died despite the rescue squad that have just set off.
 A split second later, the gentleman tells us and Albany that it was Goneril who died, and that Regan is poisoned.
 Sheer relief.
 The bad sisters are off to hell, and Cordelia will be rescued.

 The short time between Edmund’s supposed confession and Lear’s arrival with Cordelia leaves us little time to settle down.
-We’re stunned that 6 lines after the messenger leaves with the token of reprieve from Edgar, Lear staggers in under the weight of the corpse of his darling daughter.
+We’re stunned that 6 lines after the messenger leaves with the token of reprieve from Edmund, Lear staggers in under the weight of the corpse of his darling daughter.
 The earlier O she’s dead had psychologically semi-inoculated us of this possibility.

 Cordelia’s death changes everything, and determines the vision of the play.
 Is there anything to hold onto in all this darkness?
 The lines you need to be very clear about are Lear’s as he cradles his dead daughter in his arms: